wienerWizard/openspell-client/README.md

 attempt at deobfuscating and adding new features to the openspell client, to promote development on the existing client.

-the highspell client seems to be written in typescript and compiled to js, which involves a lot of minification and logic obfuscation. the first 179,000 lines are all renderer code, and aren't getting touched... works just fine as-is :)
+the original highspell client seems to have been written in typescript and compiled to js, which involves a lot of minification and logic obfuscation. the first 180k~ lines are renderer code, and won't be touched... works just fine as-is :)

 not all features require full deobfuscation to implement, if they're similar to existing features.